Vyral/sandy-eagon-blog/_posts/2017-11-27-the-puget-sound-market-is-only-going-to-get-more-competitive.md

 In October of 2015, we had 2.2 months of supply.
 In October of 2016, we had 1.7 months of inventory.
 This past October, we only had 1.1 months of supply.

-When I say there is only one month of inventory, that means that if no new homes came on the market, everything would be gone in just one month. **That is the lowest amount of inventory that we have had in recorded history.**
+When I say there is only one month of inventory, that means that if no new homes came on the market, everything would be gone in just one month.&nbsp;**That is the lowest amount of inventory that we have had in recorded history.**

 There is a dip in the springtime, so what does that leave us with? &nbsp;